An inexact regularized proximal Newton method for nonconvex and nonsmooth optimization: Introduction

-In addition, inspired by the structure of $G_k$, we also develop a dual semismooth Newton augmented Lagrangian method (SNALM) to compute an inexact minimizer of \eqref{subprobx}, and compare the performance of our IRPNM armed with SNALM with that of GIPN \cite{Kanzow21} and ZeroFPR \cite{Themelis18} on $\ell_1$-regularized Student's $t$-regression, group penalized Student's $t$-regression and nonconvex image restoration.
-Numerical comparisons show that IRPNM is superior to GIPN whether in terms of the objective values or running time, and it is comparable with ZeroFPR in terms of the objective values, but requires much less running time than ZeroFPR does if the obtained stationary point is a strong one (such as for $\ell_1$-regularized and group penalized Student's $t$-regressions), otherwise requires more running time than the latter (such as for nonconvex image restoration).
+In addition, inspired by the structure of $G_k$, we also develop a dual semismooth Newton augmented Lagrangian method (SNALM) to compute the approximate minimizer $y^k$ of \eqref{subprobx} satisying the inexactness criterion \eqref{inexact-conda}, and compare the performance of our IRPNM armed with SNALM with that of GIPN \cite{Kanzow21} and ZeroFPR \cite{Themelis18} on $\ell_1$-regularized Student's $t$-regressions, group penalized Student's $t$-regressions and nonconvex image restoration.
+Numerical comparisons indicate that IRPNM is superior to GIPN in the objective value and the running time, and it is comparable with ZeroFPR in terms of the objective value, but requires much less running time than ZeroFPR if the obtained stationary point is a second-order one (such as for $\ell_1$-regularized and group penalized Student's $t$-regressions), otherwise requires more running time than the latter (such as for nonconvex image restoration).
 Such a numerical performance is entirely consistent with the theoretical results.

-\subsection{Notation.}
+\subsection{Notation}